steveculshaw/brindlewoodbay/README.md

 Percy comes in with order; *"oh my lord!"*, drops plates and starts trying to call the police.<br>
 Eva Cole, immaculate apron, comes out the kitchen, sees Latatia ... and turns back into the kitchen.<br>
-Tall gentleman, Phoenix Cole, strides out, looking to take charge ... calls police, professionally giving address & details.
+Tall gentleman, Phoenix Cole, strides out, looking to take charge ... calls police, professionally giving address & details.<br>
+They have a marriage of convenience.

 The kitchen has an old range, hung above old corn dolls, and carved wooden signs of the turning of the years.

-Krystal gets hold of the bottle of pomegranate fizz that Latatia drank.<br>
+Krystal gets hold of the bottle of pomegranate fizz that Latatia drank<br>
 Winnie put a plastic bag over the glass to preserve it.

 Percy Underwood returns wearing a checker jacket, holding a Meerschaum pipe ... *"ah ha, the game is afoot"* ... **where & why does he get these costumes**